qred/qred-mcp-proxy/docker/mcp_proxy/mcp_proxy.md

 ## See Also
 - Root `README.md` for project overview and CDK deployment
-- `docker/mcp_postgres/mcp_postgres.md` for the PostgreSQL backend server
+- Backend-specific documentation for your configured MCP servers
 - MCP protocol documentation for client integration details